wcsodw1/Computer-Vision/Module 4  Image Classification and Machine Learning/README.md

         - 5.test_model.py : Test the image classification for 5 different class

-   ###  - Chp 4.7 : A different type of image pyramid :
+###  B.Chp 4.7 - A different type of image pyramid :

         - 1.Sample_datasets.py : "Grab the data" and "generate an image dataset" for us to use.
             - Input : The Training Dataset's(by Class inthis case) image need to be exist